Engin-Boot/pong-stage-travikumar201/Stage0/game-setup.md

   When player enters his name and press start button

-  Then the system assigns other player as computer and the game starts and the update-ui module is invoked
+  Then the system assigns other player as computer and the game starts and the "update ui" module is invoked

 ### Scenario: Double player mode is selected